Edward J. Bloustein School of Planning and Public Policy Celebrates Twenty-Five Years

 Over the decades, there have been numerous changes with regard to UPPD.
 After various academic realignments within Rutgers, UPPD became one of the two master’s programs, joining Public Policy, in the Edward J. Bloustein School of Planning and Public Policy, which itself was formed in 1992.
 With its creation, the Bloustein School then awarded the professional MCRP degree.
 From 1995 until the present, UPPD (Program in Urban Planning and Policy Development) has been in the resplendent Bloustein building at Civic Square in downtown New Brunswick—a long way and big improvement from having held classes first in a modest former World War II Army building at Livingston College (Building 4051) and then (1971–1995) at Livingston’s bemoaned cast concrete and Brutalist modern Lucy Stone Hall.

 While changes have occurred in the Planning program over the nearly five decades of its existence, there are a number of constants.
 It is one of the nation’s premier planning graduate programs.
-From its formation through 2011, it has granted approximately 1,500 master’s degrees in this discipline.
-The program has been reviewed and accredited (1987, 1992, 1997, 2003, and 2008) with the highest accolades by the American Institute of Certified Planners (AICP) and the Association of Collegiate Schools of Planning (ACSP).
-In 2011, the Planetizen Guide to Graduate Urban Planning Programs ranked Bloustein’s UPPD Number 3 among the nation’s top 25 planning schools (up from a 4th best-in-nation ranking by Planetizen in 2009) and in 2015, the school was ranked 6th.
+From its formation through 2016, it has granted approximately 1,800 master’s degrees in this discipline.
+The program has been reviewed and accredited (1987, 1992, 1997, 2003, 2008, 2014) with the highest accolades by the American Institute of Certified Planners (AICP) and the Association of Collegiate Schools of Planning (ACSP).
+In 2011, the Planetizen Guide to Graduate Urban Planning Programs ranked Bloustein’s UPPD Number 3 among the nation’s 76 ranked planning schools—up from a 4th best-in-nation ranking by Planetizen in 2009.
+It has remained among the top 10 schools in the nation since.

 Another constant is UPPD’s diversity and academic excellence.
 Drawn from graduate training in many disciplines—from planning to law, economics, and geography—UPPD professors have blazed paths in important research on many fronts.
 Faculty members have regularly conducted studies for the National Science Foundation, the National Academy of Sciences, and other prestigious research funding entities; have authored numerous monographs identified by the American Planning Association (APA) as core to “The Essential Planning Library”; have often written annual “best articles” in the APA Journal; and been editors of this journal and others in geography, policy, and related disciplines.
 UPPD professors are not armchair academics.
 They were instrumental in crafting New Jersey’s heralded Mount Laurel response to affordable housing and routinely testify before legislative bodies in Washington, D.C., Trenton, and elsewhere.